Yiu-dororong/case-study-practice-2/README.md

 ## Analysis

 I will leave some key insights here.
-For an executive summary, please check the [here].
+For an executive summary, please check the [here](https://docs.google.com/document/d/1iPftXczVk0gVL6y-tooaWIsy7TujVKOfIFd11Bx9kvY/edit?usp=sharing).

 The most popular start and end location is in the centre of New York, and the most popular are internal travel.